ductm208/hybris-on-tvbox/README.md

 |Gen 3||X905X3||
 |Gen 4||X905X4||

-Afaik, if you tv box is one of the brands below, you probably can go ahead:
+Afaik, if your tv box is one of the brands below, you probably can go ahead:
 - H96
 - X96
 - Tanix